Pont de Bir-Hakeim – Connecting The 15th & 16th Arrondissements

 Bridge With A View

-The bridge that Line 6 crosses on an upper level is called Pont de Bir-Hakeim.
-From the inside of the Metro car you can't tell that, below your feet, the bridge also serves motorists, pedestrians, and cyclists, each with a dedicated lane.
+That bridge is the Pont de Bir-Hakeim, a stunning two-level structure that not only carries the Metro but also accommodates cars, pedestrians, and cyclists.
+Beneath the steel tracks of the Metro, life flows as seamlessly as the Seine.
 And you likely won't know that bridge is named after a place in the Libyan desert, the site of an ancient Roman well — a place called Bir Hakeim.

 line